 Skip to content

-The Semantic Sidecar Pattern: A Decoupled Approach to Grounding AI Agents
+The Semantic Sidecar Pattern: Decoupled Grounding for AI Agents

 Diagram of Semantic Sidecar architecture for grounding AI agents